All work

 Hungry people are impatient.
 Design for that.

 A food ordering interface is one of the most UX-sensitive surfaces in consumer software.
-Users are hungry, impatient, making decisions based on appetite.
+Users are hungry, making decisions based on appetite.
 Visual hierarchy, load time, and interaction clarity all matter more than on a utility app.

 This project was a focused exercise in frontend craft: build a food ordering UI that actually feels good to use, without a framework carrying the weight.